liferay/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/02-adding-liferay-npm-bundler-to-your-portlet.markdown

 ## Adding liferay-npm-bundler to Your Build Process [](id=adding-liferay-npm-bundler-to-your-build-process)

-After everything is transpiled (if necessary) to ECMAScript in your build script, you must run liferay-npm-bundler in your `package.json` to pack the needed npm packages and transform them to AMD.
-This lets [Liferay AMD Loader](https://github.com/liferay/liferay-amd-loader) grab them from the
+After any source code in your file is transpiled (if necessary) to ECMAScript in your build script and converted to AMD format for the [Liferay AMD Loader](/develop/tutorials/-/knowledge_base/7-0/liferay-amd-module-loader), you must run liferay-npm-bundler in your `package.json` to pack the needed npm packages and transform them to AMD.
+This lets Liferay AMD Loader grab the packages from the Portal.
-Portal.

 Add `liferay-npm-bundler` to your `package.json`'s build script: